cduta/connect/README.md

 # Controls
-Movement       : Numpad (12346789) or Arrow Keys Select/Deselect: Numpad 5 or Enter
+Movement       : Numpad (12346789) or Arrow Keys Select/Deselect: Numpad 5 or Enter or Space

 n: Restart
 u: Undo (up to 100 steps)